29 June – 2 July 2018

 William Bechtel (University of California at San Diego), Sabina Leonelli (University of Exeter), Maarten van Dyck (University of Ghent), Alison Wylie (University of British Columbia).

-You can submit your abstracts for paper, session/symposium or poster proposals at https://easychair.org/conferences/?conf=spsp2018 — but please avoid disappointment by checking the following submission requirements, as well as the motivations below.
+You can submit your abstracts for paper, session/symposium or poster proposals — but please avoid disappointment by checking the following Submission Requirements as well as the motivations in the Call for Papers.

 Individual papers: Individual paper proposals must include a title and an abstract of 500 words, and full affiliation details and contact information for the author(s)/speaker(s).